|

 NKRUMA:

-African Akan unisex name meaning "ninth born child."
+African Akan unisex name meaning "ninth born."

 NOA: